-- Psychology Department Graduate Assistantships: Each year the department offers a limited number of half-time graduate assistantships on a competitive basis.
-In the UTC I-O program, these are typically filled by first-year students.
-Assistantships are awarded on the basis of academic merit (UGPA and GRE scores) and established performance.
+- Psychology Department Graduate Assistantships: Each year the department offers a respectable number of half-time graduate assistantships on a competitive basis.
+In the UTC I-O program, these are typically filled by a mix of first- and second-year students.
+Assistantships are awarded on the basis of academic merit and established performance.
 Each assistantship includes a stipend and partial tuition waiver.
 Students who are awarded such departmental assistantships are required to assist faculty with teaching or research responsibilities for 10 hours per week.
 All students who are enrolled full- time in the graduate psychology program are automatically considered for these assistantships.

 - Other University Graduate Assistantships: Graduate students in our I-O program are highly sought after by other UTC departments and administrative offices, which typically offer graduate assistantships to which students must apply (as with a normal job).
 Many of these are available to first- and second-year students and in the recent past, students have obtained GA's with the Office of Institutional Research, the Graduate School, the Career and Placement Center, the Registrar, the Chancellor's office, the Center for Women and Gender Equity, and the Counseling Center at UTC.
 In addition, each year assistantships in other academic departments have become available.
 Our students consistently fare quite well when they decide to pursue these types of GA opportunities.
-It is worth noting that nearly all of our incoming students from Fall 2016 through Fall 2019 secured either a half- or full-time GA position in the Psychology Department or other critical office at UTC.
+It is worth noting that nearly all students (> 90%) seeking some sort of GA support since Fall 2016 have secured either a half- or full-time GA position in the Psychology Department or other office at UTC.
 Details on applying for open GA positions are shared with all candidates who are admitted (typically in late spring and early summer each year).

 Additional information on available assistantships, scholarships, grants, and low-interest loans is available from UTC's Graduate School (see specifically the sections on scholarships and assistantships) and Office of Financial Aid.
 International students are especially encouraged to contact the UTC Graduate School with any questions about available scholarships and aid.